-School taxes for the school fiscal year of July 1 through June 30 are levied on October 1, with semi-annual payments due by November 10 and May 10.
+School taxes for the school fiscal year of July 1 through June 30 are levied on October 1, with semiannual payments due by November 10 and May 10.
 Unpaid school taxes become delinquent on December 1 and June 1, respectively.

 Uncollected taxes are returned by the town receivers to the County after December 1 and June 1.
 The County pays the school districts the amounts billed and uncollected by the towns and cities.
 See "Delinquency Procedure" within this section.
-This procedure covers all school districts in the County except the City of Glen Cove School District; the City of Glen Cove, and not the County, guarantees that the Glen Cove School District receives the total tax amounts levied.
+This procedure covers the entire County except the City of Glen Cove, which has a coterminous school district; the City of Glen Cove, and not the County, guarantees that the Glen Cove School District receives the total tax amounts billed.